 Scope of Study

-Subject Terms: activities of daily living, aging, child health, chronic illnesses, disabilities, health, health care, health care utilization, health insurance, home health care, life expectancy, long term care, morbidity, nursing homes, older adults
+Subject Terms: activities of daily living, aging, child health, chronic illnesses, disabilities, health, health care, health insurance, health services utilization, home health care, life expectancy, long term care, morbidity, nursing homes, older adults

 Geographic Coverage: United States